Incompressible Optimal Transport and Applications in Fluid Mixing: Analysis of Problem Structure

 \begin{prob}[Optimal State-Transfer] Given initial and final states $\rho_i \sim \rho_f$ and a norm $\| \cdot \| : V \to R$, solve

 We will refer to the value of this problem as the \emph{transfer cost} from $\rho_i$ to $\rho_f$ and denote it as $\T(\rho_i, \rho_f)$. \end{prob}

 We will mainly be interested in the case where the norm $\| \cdot \|$ arises from an inner product $\| v_t \|^2 = \lb v_t , v_t \rb$, as this will allow us to put a Riemannian structure on the set of reachable states $[\rho_i] \subset P$.
-We will discuss this in more depth later on.
+We will discuss this in more depth later.
 For now, it is enough to show that the above problem induces a metric on the reachable set.
-More precisely, we first define the quantity
+More precisely, we first define

 where $(\star)$ denotes the constraints in \eqref{transfer_prob}.
-We then show that $m$ forms a (possibly $\infty$-valued) metric on the reachable set $[\rho_i]$.
-Then, we show that the square root of the transfer cost $\T^{1/2}$ coincides with $m$.
-These properties follow directly from the symmetry properties of the system \eqref{continuity_eqn}-\eqref{incompressibility_eqn} as well as those of the norm $\| \cdot \|$.
+We then show that $m$ forms a metric on the reachable set $[\rho_i]$.
+We then show that the square root of the transfer cost $\T^{1/2}$ coincides with $m$.
+These properties follow directly from the symmetry properties of the system \eqref{continuity_eqn}-\eqref{incompressibility_eqn} and of the norm $\| \cdot \|$.

-\begin{prop} The quantity $m$ defined in \eqref{metric_eqn} forms a metric on the equivalence class of reachable states $[\rho_i] := \{ \rho_f : \rho_i \sim \rho_f \}$.
+\begin{prop} The quantity $m$ defined in \eqref{metric_eqn} forms a metric on the equivalence class of reachable states $[\rho_i]$.
 That is, \begin{enumerate} \item $m(\rho_a, \rho_b) \geq 0$, with equality iff $\rho_a=\rho_b$, \item $m(\rho_a,\rho_b) = m(\rho_b,\rho_a)$, \item $m(\rho_a,\rho_b) + m(\rho_b,\rho_c) \geq m(\rho_a,\rho_c)$. \end{enumerate} \end{prop}